-The monumental Grand Mosque, or Ulu Camii in Turkish, is certainly Bursa’s most famous historical site.
-Constructed in 1399, by Sultan Bayezid I, it dominates the historical area.
+The monumental Grand Mosque, or Ulu Camii in Turkish, is certainly Bursa’s most famous historic site.
+Constructed in 1399 by Sultan Bayezid I, it dominates the historic area.

 At the same time, it is still a functioning temple, despite the fact that it has been 620 years since it first welcomed the worshippers.

 Additionally, when you compare this imperial mosque with imperial mosques constructed in Istanbul much later, they certainly look very different.
-In fact, the Grand Mosque looks like the Seljuk Empire mosques that I’ve seen in Konya.
+In fact, the Grand Mosque looks like the Seljuk Empire mosques that I saw in Konya.

 Architecturally and artistically, the Grand Mosque is very impressive.
 I took some beautiful photos and will present them in a separate posts.
-The masterful calligraphic inscriptions inside the mosque are superb.
+Masterful calligraphic inscriptions inside the mosque are superb.

 A fountain in the photo below is attached to the mosque.
 It’s an excellent example of the Ottoman tradition to adorn every corner of the city with beautiful details.

 A fountain in the photo below is in a small park, close to the Grand Mosque.
-That’s also the way to Orhanbey Square, where you can find some important historical structures.
+That’s also the way to Orhanbey Square, where you can find some important historic structures.

 The fountain is dedicated to Derviş Mehmed Zillî or, as he was better known, Evliya Çelebi.
 He was the 17th century Ottoman explorer who travelled across the Ottoman Empire and the nearby countries for 40 years.
 He recorded his travels in his book Seyahatnâme.
 Something similar to what I do in My Forever Travel.

-Çelebi was an honorific title in the Ottoman times and it means gentleman.
+Çelebi was an honorific title in Ottoman times and it means gentleman.